ggreveal

 Why would you want to do that?
-Because it’s fun — and often very useful in teaching and academic presentations.
+Because it’s fun — and often very useful for teaching and giving talks.

 Installation